-WASHINGTON – Today, Arkansas’s U.S. Representatives Bruce Westerman, Rick Crawford, French Hill, and Steve Womack and U.S. Senators John Boozman and Tom Cotton commemorated the 50th anniversary of the National Center for Toxicological Research (NCTR) with the introduction of House and Senate resolutions recognizing this milestone.
+WASHINGTON–Arkansas’s U.S. Senators John Boozman and Tom Cotton joined Congressmen Rick Crawford, French Hill, Steve Womack and Bruce Westerman in commemorating the 50th anniversary of the National Center for Toxicological Research (NCTR) with the introduction of congressional resolutions recognizing this milestone.

 “For half a century, the National Center for Toxicological Research has provided vital research and services to ensure that Americans have safe food, cosmetics, and medicine.
 Without such facilities, the United States would not be home to the world’s safest and most abundant food supply.
 I’m proud that Arkansas continues to play a vital role in protecting the health and safety of Americans,” Crawford said.